Script tool

 Why scripts matter

 The brain settles when it can predict what comes next.
-These short lines:

-• Name what is happening.
+• They name what is happening.

-Before School or daycare
+School or daycare

 Morning drop off